omkz/tarkamp.online/README.md

 />

 <ClientsSection
-  title="Trusted by Industry Leaders" subTitle="Experience the reliability chosen by industry giants."
+  title="Trusted by"
+  subTitle="Experience the reliability."
 />
 ```